zahariev-webbersof/python-fundamentals-09-2024-/RentACar Platform Project.md

-# 🚗 RentACar Platform Project
+# 🚗 RentACar Platform Project (Functions-Based)

 ## Project Overview

-The **RentACar Platform** is a collaborative Python-based project that simulates a car rental management system.
-The system will allow users to rent, return, and manage cars.
-Students will work in groups, where each student will take on a specific role, contributing to different parts of the project.
+The **RentACar Platform** is a collaborative Python-based project where students will build a car rental management system using only **functions**, **lists**, and **dictionaries**—no object-oriented programming or classes are required.
+This project simulates the process of renting, returning, and managing a fleet of cars.

 ### Purpose

 The purpose of this project is to:
-- Gain hands-on experience with Python functions, classes, and file handling.
+- Strengthen your understanding of Python **functions**, **dictionaries**, **lists**, and **control flow**.
-- Develop teamwork and project management skills.
+- Develop collaboration and project management skills.
-- Understand how different roles work together to build a complete application.
+- Learn how to structure and integrate Python code for a small-scale system.

 ---

 ## 🚀 Project Requirements

 1. **Python Version**: Python 3.8 or above
-2. **Libraries**:
+2. **Libraries**: None required, built-in functions only
-   - `datetime` for managing dates.
-   - `json` for storing and managing car and user data.
-   - `os` for file handling and directory management.
 3. **Version Control**: Use GitHub for collaboration and version control.

 ### Key Functionalities

 - **Admin Panel**: Add, remove, or modify cars in the system.
 - **User Panel**: Rent and return cars.
-- **Payment System**: Simple payment calculation based on rental time.
+- **Payment System**: Calculate total rental cost based on time rented.

 ---